Current summary of service impacts (updated 15/1/21):

 France and the U.K. have restrictions in place as a result of the virus.
 This is having minimal effects on our own services as we are still allowed to attend the Post Office to drop off parcels and couriers can still call as normal.
 Please note that as a result of Brexit; All of our shipping now takes place from France.

-Limits on shipping large packages have been imposed again by some of our couriers.
+Limits on shipping large packages internationally have been imposed again by some of our couriers.
 If we cannot ship your large item we will contact you to see if you want to wait until restrictions are lifted (expected mid January) or receive a refund.

-Cheaper budget options for sending larger / heavier items are minimal at the moment due to travel restrictions between France and the UK being imposed.
+Cheaper budget options for sending larger / heavier items are minimal at the moment due to travel restrictions between France and the UK being imposed and Brexit.
 The limited availability and rising cost of cargo space due to reduced international flights is also having an effect on postage costs.

 Useful links and articles: